Locally Typical Sampling: Introduction

-Communication via natural language can intuitively be cast in the information-theoretic framework.
-Indeed, there is a long history of studying language via this means \citep[][\emph{inter alia}]{shannon1948mathematical,shannon1951prediction,hale-2001-probabilistic2,Piantadosi3526,pimentel-2020-phonotactic}.
-In this paradigm, strings are messages used to convey information.
-Each string has an associated probability of occurring, which directly reflects that string's information content.\footnote{The Shannon information content of a message is formally defined as its negative log-probability.} Assuming that humans use language in order to transmit information in an efficient manner \cite{zaslavsky2018efficient,gibson2019efficiency}, the subset of strings typically used by humans should encode information at some (perhaps optimal) rate.\footnote{Prior works studying the uniform information density hypothesis \citep{levy2007speakers,mahowald2013info,meister_if_2020} observed precisely this property in humans' use of natural language.} It follows that, if we want text generated from a model to be ``human-like,'' it should likewise adhere to this criterion.
-Note that high probability---or equivalently, low information---strings likely do not fall into this subset: their information content is lower than that of a typical string.\looseness=-1
+Communication via natural language can intuitively be cast in information-theoretic terms.
+Indeed, there is a long history of studying language through the lens of information theory \citep[][\emph{inter alia}]{shannon1948mathematical,shannon1951prediction,hale2001probabilistic,Piantadosi3526,pimentel-2020-phonotactic}.
+In this paradigm, linguistic strings are messages used to convey information, and their information content can be quantified as a function of their probability of being uttered---often driven by context.
+Assuming that humans use language in order to transmit information in an efficient yet robust manner \cite{zaslavsky2018efficient,gibson2019efficiency}, the subset of strings typically used by humans should encode information at some (perhaps near-optimal) rate.\footnote{Information rate may be defined with respect to time (as is the case with spoken language) or with respect to a specific linguistic unit, such as a word (as is the case with text).} In fact, prior works studying the uniform information density hypothesis \citep{levy2007speakers,mahowald2013info} empirically observed this property in humans' use of natural language.